Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Default polling behavior

-Whenever a poll request times out or otherwise fails (the default timeout is thirty seconds), the continues polling as usual at the next interval.
+Whenever a poll request times out or otherwise fails (the default timeout is thirty seconds), the router continues polling as usual at the next interval.
 In the meantime, it continues using its most recent successfully obtained configuration.

 @apollo/gateway